 “I also decided I was not letting anyone else dictate the price of my produce, so we started processing our own goods.
 We now have a beef enterprise, I take the bulls myself to a nearby abattoir and we sell the meat in our own and other farm shops.
 We process our own milk – we have a pasteuriser and bottle it ourselves – and we sell it to the speciality coffee industry in Edinburgh and Glasgow.

-Picture: Mossgiel's Ayrshire cow's milk, which is bottled on the farm and sold to the speciality coffee industry in Edinburgh and Glasgow.
+Picture: Mossgiel's Ayrshire cow's milk, which is bottled on the farm and is supplied to schools in East Ayrshire, as well as sold to the speciality coffee industry in Edinburgh and Glasgow.